Sadsnake1/word-smith/README.md

 Off until you switch it on, under **Settings → Word-Smith → History**.

-Once on, Word-Smith counts how much you write each day and draws it as one chart at three zooms — **Day**, **Month**, **Year**.
+Once on, Word-Smith counts how much you write each day and draws it as one chart at four zooms — **Day**, **Month**, **Year** and a **Calendar**.
 Words you added rise from the centre line, words you cut fall below it, so a hard day of editing shows as work instead of a gap.
-Above the chart: total words, daily average, best day, current streak.
+Above the chart: total words, daily average, best day, active days, current streak.

 **Search it.** Type a note or folder name and the whole window scopes to it — figures, chart, streak. `ch3scene` finds `My Book/Part One/Ch 03/Scene 2.md`.

 Two kindnesses in the numbers: a day counts if you wrote *or* cut, so a day spent cutting won't break your streak; and the average divides by the days you actually wrote, so days off don't drag it down.
+A missed day does take the streak back to zero — but today, unfinished, is never a missed day.

 **Your history is an ordinary note in your vault** — a table, one row per day: